kenchan13/Multiple_Choice_Analysis_System/README.md

 Multiple choice questions ask people to choose the answer from a list.
 It mostly used in educational testing.
 I am going to develop a computer program to read all raw plain text data and produce a detailed analysis report on the competition.
 I need to write a program that the answer sheets read and converted into a text file using a multiple choice analysis system.

-The multiple choice analysis system can provide different functions, including 1.Question analysis
+The multiple choice analysis system can provide different functions, including:
+1.Question analysis
 2.Searching Student
 3.Showing the result